content-left-bg.png

 • delivers kindergarten in remote communities

-• funds organisations who provide culturally safe early childhood and family support services
+• funds organisations that provide culturally safe early childhood and family support services

 • provides resources to early childhood educators so they can deliver a quality program to Aboriginal and Torres Strait Islander children.